 Associate Scholar

-Dr. Condic is an Associate Professor of Neurobiology at the University of Utah.
-Her research focuses on the role of stem cells in development and regeneration, and has been recognized by both the Basil O’Connor and the McKnight awards.
-She is currently a member of Pontifical Academy for Life, and in 2018, was appointed by the President of the United States to the National Science Board.
+Dr. Condic is an Associate Professor of Neurobiology at the University of Utah School of Medicine, with an adjunct appointment in the Department of Pediatrics.
+She received her undergraduate degree from the University of Chicago and her doctorate from the University of California at Berkeley.
+Her research focuses on the role of stem cells in development and regeneration and has been nationally recognized by both the Basil O’Connor and the McKnight awards.
+In 2015, she was appointed to the Pontificia Accademia Pro Vita, an international scientific advisory body to the Vatican.
+In 2018, she was appointed by the President of the United States to the National Science Board, which oversees the National Science Foundation and advises both the President and Congress on scientific issues.

 Research Authored